TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.48.md

 ---

-And Laban said, This heap is witness between me and thee this day.
-Therefore was the name of it called Galeed:
+Laban said, "This heap is witness between me and you this day."
+Therefore it was named Galeed